 6. Shop and eat at the V&A Waterfront

 The V&A Waterfront is located in the Cape Town harbor.
 It is a sprawling shopping centre with many eateries, but there is more to it.
-It is surrounded by other attractions like an aquarium, a giant observation wheel, museums and boat cruises where you can see seals.
+It is surrounded by other attractions like an aquarium, a giant observation wheel, markets, museums and boat cruises.
 The ferries to Robben Island leave from here too.

 7. Go on a Cruise